flokoe/bash-hackers-wiki/docs/howto/mutex.md

 ## Why lock?

-Sometimes there\'s a need to ensure only one copy of a script runs, i.e prevent two or more copies running simultaneously.
+Sometimes there's a need to ensure only one copy of a script runs, i.e prevent two or more copies running simultaneously.
 Imagine an important cronjob doing something very important, which will fail or corrupt data if two copies of the called program were to run at the same time.
 To prevent this, a form of `MUTEX` (**mutual exclusion**) lock is needed.

-The basic procedure is simple: The script checks if a specific condition (locking) is present at startup, if yes, it\'s locked - the scipt doesn\'t start.
+The basic procedure is simple: The script checks if a specific condition (locking) is present at startup, if yes, it's locked - the scipt doesn\'t start.

 This article describes locking with common UNIX(r) tools.
 There are